nadialefebvre/project-portfolio/README.md

 # Project Portfolio v1

-Weekly project for Technigo's bootcamp, week 8: build a portfolio
+Weekly project for Technigo's bootcamp, week 8: build a portfolio (March 2022)

+## Tech stack

+- HTML
+- CSS
+- Figma

+## The problem

 For this project, I had to create a responsive webpage based on a design in Figma for our portfolio, with focus on accessibility.